Yumo216/DGEKT/README.md

 # GOODKT

-The implementation of the paper *GOODKT: A Dual Graph Online Knowledge Distillation Method for Knowledge Tracin*
+The implementation of the paper *GOODKT: A Dual Graph Online Knowledge Distillation Method for Knowledge Tracing*

 ## Setup